codesharedot/xceltoken-plus-price-gnome-ticket/README.md

-# cryptoindex-com-100 price gnome ticket
+# buggyra-coin-zero price gnome ticket

-Gnome 3 desktop ticker for cryptoindex-com-100 price with Python and argos.
-Rename to cryptoindex-com-100.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for buggyra-coin-zero price with Python and argos.
+Rename to buggyra-coin-zero.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org